FrogDog56/VJSGL/README.md

-# VJSGL
+# LWWGL
 <br></br>
+## About
-A lightweight and easy to use javascript game library for making 2D front end browser games
+Lightweight web game library is a powerful and easy to use javascript game library for making 2D browser games

 ## Basic Usage